b1lquees/ML-Churn-Prediction-/README.md

   model is loaded, so a slow first load can't fail the deploy.
 - **The model is committed**, so there is no external storage or secret to set up.

-### Other hosts

-- **Hugging Face Spaces** requires a **paid PRO plan** for Gradio and Docker Spaces; only Static Spaces are free, and those cannot run Python.
-The `sdk: docker` / `app_port: 8000` front matter at the top of this file is left in place so the repo works as a Space if you ever subscribe.
-- **Google Cloud Run** works with this same Dockerfile and has a generous always-free allowance, but requires a card on the account.

 ### Quick temporary demo (no hosting)